Yanis’ view on postcapitalism. – A contribution to mέta. Looking beyond capitalism

 Anish’s view on postcapitalism. – A contribution to mέta.

+Rape terrifyingly but accurately describes our sad predicament.
+The rape of our natural world and its resources.
+Profit at any cost, human or environmental seems to be the ruling dictum.
 Rape of our people forced into the drudgery of unfulfilling work for wages that can hardly sustain life with more than half our populations across the globe in abject poverty.
+Rape of our culture as it is increasingly enslaved to the capitalist desire for commodity.
+Rape of our psychic life as we are enticed into the barbaric fantasy of Nationalism

 We are it seems at the edge of a precipice bereft of direction and helplessly expectant of renewal.
 Progressive politics has yet to articulate a way forward while divisive political realities the world over, ominously hold sway as we artists, poets and political thinkers seem out of touch with the mood of the people.